bitrix24/b24restdocs/api-reference/user/userfields/user-userfield-list.md

 {% note alert "TO-DO _not exported to prod_" %}

 - parameters or fields and their types may be needed
-- the mandatory nature of parameters is not specified
+- required parameters are not specified
 - examples in other languages are missing
-- response in case of success is missing
+- response on success is missing
-- response in case of error is missing
+- response on error is missing

 {% endnote %}